How to Choose Your Neighborhood in Japan: Location, Facilities, Noise, and More

 When checking out a potential property, locate the closest convenience store and supermarket and see how long it’ll take to walk there and back.
 If it’s too far, consider another property unless you own a car or bike.

-On the other hand, living too close to a convenience store can lead to increased noise pollution, mainly as some use convenience store car parks to take lunch or relax.
+On the other hand, living too close to a convenience store can lead to increased noise pollution, mainly as some use convenience store car parks to have lunch or relax.

 Furthermore, Japanese people tend to leave their cars idling, which creates an irritating, droning noise that can seep into your home.